david-matei/eShop/README.md

 ### Users are able to:

+- Get suggestions in real time from the artificial intelligence service using websockets.
 - Sign up or create accounts then sign in, log out.
 - Verify their email.
 - Edit their information.